andylvua/xv6-extended/README.md

 int main(int argc, char *argv[], char *envp[]);
 ```

-It's achieved by placing the pointer to the environment variables array on stack which looks like this depending on the
+It's achieved by first placing the pointer to the environment variables array on stack which, depending on the
-system's ABI, but let's use the System V ABI:
+system's ABI (let's use the System V ABI), looks like this:

 ```text
    * sp     :    argc